NASA talks UFOs with public ahead of final report on unidentified flying objects

 CAPE CANAVERAL, Fla.
-(AP) — NASA held its first public meeting on UFOs Wednesday a year after launching a study into unexplained sightings.
+(AP) — NASA held its first public meeting on UFOs on Wednesday a year after launching a study into unexplained sightings and insisted it’s not hiding anything.

-The space agency televised the hourslong hearing featuring an independent panel of experts.
+The space agency televised the four-hour hearing featuring an independent panel of experts who vowed to be transparent.
 The team includes 16 scientists and other experts selected by NASA including retired astronaut Scott Kelly, the first American to spend nearly a year in space.

+“I want to emphasize this loud and proud: There is absolutely no convincing evidence for extraterrestrial life associated with” unidentified objects, NASA’s Dan Evans said after the meeting.

+Still, hundreds of questions from the public that poured in ahead of time were skeptical and veered into conspiracy theories.

+“It turns out it was Bart Simpson, a balloon,” Kelly said.
+“And in my experience, the sensors kind of have the same issues as the people’s eyeballs.”

+Evans pointed out that the livestream of the meeting led to considerable trolling.
+That comes on top of “online abuse” directed toward several committee members.

-Several committee members have been subjected to “online abuse” for serving on the team, which detracts from the scientific process, said NASA’s Dan Evans, adding that NASA security is dealing with it.
+Harassment detracts from the scientific process and reinforces the stigma surrounding the topic, said Evans, adding that NASA security is dealing with it.

-“It’s precisely this rigorous, evidence-based approach that allows one to separate the fact from fiction,” Evans said.
+“It’s precisely this rigorous, evidence-based approach that allows one to separate the fact from fiction,” he said.

-The study is a first step in trying to explain mysterious sightings in the sky that NASA calls UAPs, or unidentified aerial phenomena.

 The group is looking at what unclassified information is available on the subject and how much more is needed to understand what’s going on in the sky, according to astrophysicist David Spergel, the committee’s chair who runs the Simons Foundation.